 Fairy Trail: Of Fairies and Fairy Folk is located at:

-Some old friends have returned to the National Museum of Ireland - Country Life this summer!
+Some old friends have returned to the National Museum of Ireland - Country Life.
 Join us for a reimagining of the original Fairy Trail from Féile na Tuath in 2015.